IanZeta64/Compass-Uol-Challenge-3/README.md

 - To disable an existing post, send a DELETE request to the endpoint `/posts/{postId}` to generate a history record indicating the post's deactivation.
 Only previously processed IDs will be accepted.
 - To retrieve all posts, including their histories and comments, send a GET request to the endpoint `/posts`.

+## Disabling Security (For Testing Purposes)

+For the purpose of testing efficiency and load, you may consider temporarily disabling Spring Security.
+Follow these steps:

+1. Navigate to the directory `posthistoryapi/src/main/java/br/com/compasso/posthistoryapi/security/config`.
+2. Comment out all the Java code in the file `WebSecurityConfig.java`.
+3. Uncomment the code in the file `WebSecurityConfigDisable.java`.

+By performing the above steps, any requests will be accepted without authentication.
+This allows you to test the flow and performance of the application more freely.

+Remember to re-enable Spring Security before deploying the application to production environments.